loremipsumdonec/optimizely-cms-models/posts/ssr_with_react_and_graphql/ssr_with_react_and_graphql_part_1.md

 }
 ```

 With the help of `AddHostObject`, it is now possible for us to wait for the javascript to be completed when using async functions.
-You can find theses tests in the file XYK.
+You can find theses tests in the file [JavaScriptEngineTests.cs](https://github.com/loremipsumdonec/optimizely-cms-models/blob/master/posts/ssr_with_react_and_graphql/example/lorem_headless_tests/JavaScriptEngineTests.cs).

 ## Conclusion

-This is the basic principle of how to handle the problem with async function, then you can do musch more things with `AddHostObject`.
+This is the basic of how to handle the problem with async function in JavaScript, and with `AddHostObject` you can introduce other type of functions.